-We expect that our research and development costs will increase in 2024 as compared to such expenses for the year ended December 31, 2023 as we advance the clinical development of KPI-012 and as we conduct any necessary preclinical studies and clinical trials and other development activities for any other product candidate we may develop in the future, including our planned preclinical studies under our KPI-014 program.
+We expect that our research and development costs for 2024 will be higher than such expenses for the year ended December 31, 2023 as we continue to advance the clinical development of KPI-012 and as we conduct any necessary preclinical studies and clinical trials and other development activities for any other product candidate we may develop in the future, including our planned preclinical studies under our KPI-014 program.
 The process of conducting preclinical studies and clinical trials necessary to obtain regulatory approval is costly and time-consuming.
 We may never succeed in obtaining marketing approval for any of our product candidates.
 The probability of success for each product candidate may be affected by numerous factors, including preclinical data, clinical data, competition, manufacturing capability and commercial viability.